puniverse/pulsar/docs/index.md

 ### Cluster Configuration

-For instructions on how to configure the Galaxy cluster, please refere to Galaxy's [getting started guide](http://docs.paralleluniverse.co/galaxy/start/getting-started.html).
+For instructions on how to configure the Galaxy cluster, please refer to Galaxy's [getting started guide](http://docs.paralleluniverse.co/galaxy/#getting-started).

 ## Examples